pezkuwichain/pezkuwi-sdk/substrate/bin/utils/subkey/SECURITY.md

 # Keys and Security

 The following information is not exhaustive but meant to prevent the most common mistakes.
-You can read more about security and risks in the [Polkadot Wiki](https://wiki.polkadot.network/docs/learn-account-generation).
-The Polkadot network has a few **test networks**, e.g. **Westend**.
+You can read more about security and risks in the [Pezkuwi Wiki](https://wiki.pezkuwi.network/docs/learn-account-generation).
+The Pezkuwi network has a few **test networks**, e.g. **Westend**.
 Test networks are a great way to experiment and learn safely as you can lose tokens on those networks without any financial consequences.